What matters about RTWMatters?

 And – as if all that wasn’t achievement enough! – Mary is an award-winning researcher.
 Her many publications have deepened our understanding of back pain, the medical and financial benefits of employer support for injured workers, and the impact of supervisors on return to work outcomes.

 Although Mary’s humble enough to be uncomfortable with all this talk of her achievements and success, the rest of the RTWMatters team want our readers to know that she is a genuine authority in the field.
 You can trust what you read here.
 Mary’s got the goods.

-If you’d like to know more about the rest of the team – including general manager Cheryl Griffiths, editor Gabrielle Lis, membership manager Fiona Elliot and administrative coordinator Mellisa Griffiths – please check out our Profiles page.
+If you’d like to know more about the rest of the team – including general manager Cheryl Griffiths, editor Gabrielle Lis, subscription manager Fiona Elliot and administrative coordinator Mellisa Griffiths – please check out our Profiles page.

 Finally, thanks for reading.
 If you’re already a subscriber, stay tuned for another ten years of insights, cut-through, practical advice and support.
 If you’re not yet part of the Return to Work Matters community, you can subscribe here.
 As part of our anniversary celebrations, we're offering new subscribers and renewing subscribers 15% off the annual fee if they sign up by September 1, 2018.
 Use the promo code 10Years to join the party, and feel free to share the invite with colleagues.